Ph.D. Vs. Ed.D. Programs: What's the Difference?

 The program combines many elements of higher learning instruction.
 Among these are skills development, research, problem-solving and theory.
 Candidates for this program are often required to have already received their master's degree and have worked in school administration, which also assumes the candidate has worked as a teacher in some capacity (the path to school administration varies by state).
 Courses may include organizational theory, finance, governance, workplace learning, organizational studies and the history of higher education.

 In addition to completing coursework, all students are likely required to participate in summer project workshops and submit a culmination project.
-While being enrolled in a doctoral degree program is not required to participate in such workshops, the culmination project complements the flow of the program in that it is a research project which the student completes over a series of years by consistently building upon former studies and practice.
+While being enrolled in a doctoral degree program is not required to participate in such workshops, the culmination project complements the flow of the program in that it is a research project that the student completes over a series of years by consistently building upon former studies and practice.

 Related to Ph.D.
 Vs. Ed.D.
 Programs: What's the Difference?